rabstolaf/bwsys/02_configuring-the-headnode.md

 ## 3. Passwordless SSH

 > SSH helps set up a secure connection between two machines.
-> Passwordless SSH would not require you to type in your password everytime you try to establish the connection.
+> Passwordless SSH would not require you to type in your password every time you try to establish the connection.
 > Go to [this website](https://www.ssh.com/ssh/protocol/) to learn more about SSH.
 > [This link](https://blog.tinned-software.net/ssh-passwordless-login-with-ssh-key/) may be useful for learning about SSH Keys and Passwordless SSH.